 The CALS Global Fellows Program supports CALS undergraduate students from any major in pursuit of challenging, professionally-focused summer internships and research placements that enhance and complement their career goals and academic progress, while enriching their undergraduate experience with diverse cultural and international immersion.
 Through key partnerships, the Global Fellows Program provides a platform for students to make positive and definable contributions to global organizations and communities.

-Suggested majors and/or professional interests: Open to CALS and Dyson majors with a particular focus on marketing, business analytics, media and communications, and environmental advocacy
+Suggested majors and/or professional interests: Open to CALS with a particular focus on marketing, business analytics, media and communications, and environmental advocacy

 University of Sydney Information Session:

-Were you unable to make the information session on Nov.
-11th?
+Were you unable to make the information session?
 We've recorded the audio and video files for you to review.
 You can access the files in the UofSyd box folder.
 Questions?
-Email us at email@example.com.
+Email us at firstname.lastname@example.org.

 CALS in partnership with the University of Sydney, will support selected Fellows in the Spring semester to finalize their placement in an organization or company based on their skills and interests.
 The placement process includes an interview with our partner and with the company/organization's supervisor.
 It is key then, that students are flexible around placement finalization, clearly articulate their personal and professional objectives throughout the application process, and if selected as a Fellow, contribute meaningfully to the matching phase.